top of page

 B.Sc., Ph.D.

 I obtained my Ph.D. in the Department of Biochemistry, and I completed a postdoctoral fellowship in the Department of Pediatrics, both at the University of Alberta.
+Since then, my work experience has included science outreach, non-profit administration, teaching, and knowledge translation.

 AnnaNoga